F Is for Family: Reception

-F is for Family has received consistently positive reviews throughout its run.
-On Metacritic, it holds a score of 75 out of 100, based on 14 reviews, indicating "Generally favorable reviews."
+F Is for Family has received consistently positive reviews throughout its run.
+On Metacritic, it holds a score of 75 out of 100, based on 14 reviews, indicating "Generally favorable reviews".

-1st season
+Season 1

 The first season was released to positive reviews.
 On Rotten Tomatoes, it holds a rating of 85% based on 20 reviews, with an average score of 6.5/10.
 The site's critical consensus reads, "While the humor relies on vulgarity, the strength of F Is for Family is its substantial heart."

 In his review for The Hollywood Reporter, David Fienberg called the series "entertainingly honest", praising the writing, animation and voice acting.
 Zack Handlen of The A.V.
 Club described it as a "bitter, but deeply empathetic portrayal of suburban malaise and depression that also doubles as a very funny TV show".
-Emily St. James of Vox wrote that “F Is for Family is quite a bit of fun” adding, “it isn't a bad way to kill a few hours”.
+Emily St. James of Vox wrote that "F Is for Family is quite a bit of fun" adding, "it isn't a bad way to kill a few hours".

-2nd Season
+Season 2

 The series received further critical acclaim with its second season, which holds an approval rating of 89% on Rotten Tomatoes based on 9 reviews with an average rating 7.1/10.
-The consensus on the season reads: "F is For Family is a little grouchier and wiser in its second season, evoking an era of American decay with warm pastel hues and articulating blue collar angst through Bill Burr's blustery delivery".
+The consensus on the season reads: "F Is for Family is a little grouchier and wiser in its second season, evoking an era of American decay with warm pastel hues and articulating blue collar angst through Bill Burr's blustery delivery".

-In his review for IndieWire, Ben Travers praised the season for its dramatic shift in genre, writing “F is for Family illustrates why it’s important to see series for what they are, rather than through the genre lens thrust upon them.”
+In his review for IndieWire, Ben Travers praised the season for its dramatic shift in genre, writing "F Is for Family illustrates why it's important to see series for what they are, rather than through the genre lens thrust upon them."

-3rd season
+Season 3

 In a positive review of the third season, Merrill Barr of Forbes concluded: "Overall, the third season of F Is for Family continues to deliver on the things that make it such a worthy and unique addition to the Netflix landscape."